 Execute this technique and rucking is not only safer and easier, but also conditions the muscles that support good posture, spinal health, and the ability to walk and stay mobile well into old age

-Note: Maintaining good posture requires enough strength and endurance in the activated muscles to maintain that posture for miles & hours.
+Note: Maintaining good posture in rucking requires enough strength and endurance in the activated muscles to maintain that posture for miles & hours.
 Slouching, leaning forward too far, and staring at the ground are indicators that 1) your form is failing (and you’re potentially being lazy) or 2) you’re progressing too fast, increasing weight or distance too early, so adhere to our guidance for increasing difficulty.
-As a generally rule, increasing the difficulty of your rucking workout by rucking faster before rucking longer, further, or heavier.
+As a general rule, increase the difficulty of your rucking workout by rucking faster before rucking longer, further, or heavier.

 Lower Impact exercise compared to running

-Because of the differences between the processes of runningand rucking (and walking in general), the continual forward movement is lower impact on the knees – as long as it is done with reasonable weight (not heavy) and progressing only with the 5lbs per week or 1 mile per week increase.
+Because of the differences between the processes of running rucking (and walking in general), the continual forward movement has a lower impact on the knees – as long as rucking is done with reasonable weight (not heavy) and progressing only with the 5lbs per week or 1 mile per week increase.

 Getting Outside Is Healthy: Sunlight, Fresh Air, Lowered Heart Disease Risk

 Rucking is one of the cheapest ways to exercise.
 Simply grab a good durable backpack, find a good weight, but on some good athletic shoes, and walk.
-For less than $150 you can have everything you need to ruck and get in a good full body workout.
-Add a suspension trainer ndd your improv gym will be complete
+For less than $150 you can have everything you need to ruck and get in a good full-body workout.
+Add a suspension trainer and your improv gym will be complete

 Easy and Natural